 The Texas Service Center, on the other hand, offers relatively consistent processing times ranging from four to six months across all categories according to the USCIS website, including five months for NIW cases.

-A word of warning: The Nebraska Service Center currently experiencing significant delays (in excess of 100 days) in the issuance of interim Employment Authorization Documents for pending Adjustment applicants.
-Source: My inbox when trying to follow up on a client’s expedite request.
+Please note: The Nebraska Service Center is currently experiencing significant delays (in excess of 100 days) in the issuance of interim Employment Authorization Documents for pending Adjustment applicants.
 The previously sacred 90-day regulatory time frame may no longer be an adequate cushion.

 Should you have any questions about how this impacts your business or employees, please do not hesitate to reach out to us at firstname.lastname@example.org.